 The program is designed for undergraduates in good academic and disciplinary standing who are beyond their second year in the College.
 Because students attend regular University of Bologna lectures alongside Italian students, they are required to have at least two years of Italian language study or comparable competence as demonstrated by examination.
 Language study beyond the second-year (intermediate) level is highly desirable.
 Students are also expected to have a solid overall academic record, usually at least a B average.

-Students wishing to apply to this program must meet with Elana Kranz as a requirement of the application process.
+Given the immersive nature of this program students wishing to apply to the Bologna program are expected to meet with Elana Kranz as a requirement of the application process.
+Please email Elana Kranz to set up an appointment.

 To discuss the Bologna program and the possibility of participating, please contact Elana Kranz.